grishkam/QuickFigures/UserGuide/User Guide.md

 -  Open an image and get to work!

 ### Ordinary ImageJ Install.
-Although installing on a Fiji distribution is the easiest way to install QuickFigures with all the features (including Export), users can also install QuickFigures on a standared ImageJ distribution.
+Although installing on a Fiji distribution is the easiest way to install QuickFigures with all the features (including Export), users can also install QuickFigures on a standard ImageJ distribution.
 #### Step 1: Install an up to date version of ImageJ.
 You can either download a fresh copy of ImageJ (recommended especially if you have an old install) or go to Help menu and choose 'Update ImageJ'